fbpx

 • Ability to develop cinematics and rigging (creating the digital “bone structure” that defines a model’s movement in game).

-2D and 3D Animators work with game designers to ensure the timing of animations, attacks and the position of weapons for the placement of offensive damage zones, known as hurt-boxes or attack boxes, are placed.
+Game animators work with game designers to ensure the timing of animations, attacks and the position of weapons for the placement of offensive damage zones, known as hurt-boxes or attack boxes, are placed.

 In addition, animators help convey when an animation is complete and where players can resume movement, so the game looks and feels natural and intuitive.